 volunteer with us

-We invite you to join Cobblestone Project in working the land by planting, harvesting, and landscaping projects while spending time with your co-workers.
-Your time on Cobblestone Farm will assist the Cobblestone Project in their efforts to decrease hunger insecurities in NWA.
+We invite you to join Cobblestone Farms in working the land by planting, harvesting, and landscaping projects while spending time with your co-workers.
+Your time on Cobblestone Farm will assist Cobblestone Farms in their efforts to decrease hunger insecurities in NWA.
 Please bring water, hat, sunscreen, and any food if needed.
 If allergies, please bring epipen or needed medications (there are bees).

-If you are interested in volunteering at The Farm, you can find all the volunteer opportunities here!
+If you are interested in volunteering at The Farm or Greenhouse, you can find all the volunteer opportunities here!

 Community Supported Agriculture